enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * Citizenship: If you're at least a permanent resident then you're good.

 #### Statistics
 There are over 12,000 applicants and about 2,000 GRFP awards, so you have a **16%** chance overall.
+This are actually pretty good chances.
 However, they also strive for "diverse representation" in terms of applicant background, geographical area, institution, and Field of Study.
 For example, my field was "Materials Research - Materials, other - Computational Materials Science" and I'm pretty sure they will only fund one of these each year, no matter how many great applications they receive.
-Furthemore, it's well known that these fellowships [disproportionally go to students from the top schools](https://www.sciencemag.org/careers/2019/08/nsf-graduate-fellowships-disproportionately-go-students-few-top-schools){:target="_blank"}, so that's another thing to keep in mind, but don't let it get to you.
+Furthemore, it's well known that these fellowships [disproportionately go to students from the top schools](https://www.sciencemag.org/careers/2019/08/nsf-graduate-fellowships-disproportionately-go-students-few-top-schools){:target="_blank"}, so that's another thing to keep in mind, but don't let it get to you.
 Basically, just be the best and none of this matters. 😁

 #### Materials